googleapis/python-logging/docs/std-lib-integration.rst

 All of the `LogEntry fields <https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry>`_ that can be :ref:`autodetected<Autodetection>` can also be set manually through the `extra` argument.
-Fields sent explicitly through the `extra` argument will override any :ref:`automatically detected<Autodetection>` fields.
+Fields sent explicitly through the `extra` argument override any :ref:`automatically detected<Autodetection>` fields.

 CloudLoggingHandler Transports
 ------------------------------